All Dogs Go to Heaven: Production

 The film's lead voices, Burt Reynolds and Dom DeLuise, had previously appeared together in five films.
 For this one, they requested them to record their parts in the studio together (in American animation, actors more commonly record their parts solo).
-Bluth agreed and allowed the duo to ad-lib extensively; Bluth later commented, "their ad-libs were often better than the original script".
-However, Reynolds was more complimentary of the draft, warmly quipping, "Great script, kid", as he left the studio.
+Bluth agreed and allowed the duo to ad-lib extensively; Bluth later commented that "their ad-libs were often better than the original script", but Reynolds was more complimentary of the draft, warmly quipping, "Great script, kid", as he left the studio.
 Another pair of voices, those of Carface and Killer (Vic Tayback and Charles Nelson Reilly, respectively), also recorded together.
 Loni Anderson, who voices Flo, was Reynolds' then-wife.
 Child actress Judith Barsi, who voiced Ducky in Bluth's previous film The Land Before Time, was selected to voice Anne-Marie; she was killed in an apparent murder-suicide over a year before All Dogs was released.

 As production neared completion, the studio held test screenings and decided that some scenes were too intense for younger viewers.
 Pomeroy decided to shorten Charlie's nightmare about being condemned.
 Goldman also agreed to the cut, recognizing that the concession needed to be made in the name of commercial appeal.
 Bluth owned a private 35-mm print with the excised scenes and planned to convince Goldcrest on releasing a director's cut after returning from Ireland in the mid-1990s, but the print was eventually stolen from Bluth's locked storage room, diminishing hopes of this version being released on home media.

 Music

-The music for All Dogs Go to Heaven was composed by Ralph Burns with lyrics by Charles Strouse, T.J.
+The music for All Dogs Go to Heaven was composed by Ralph Burns with songs by Charles Strouse, T.J.
 Kuenster, Joel Hirschhorn, and Al Kasha.
 An official soundtrack was released on July 1, 1989, by Curb Records on audio cassette and CD featuring 13 tracks, including seven vocal songs performed by various cast members.
 The track "Let Me Be Surprised" contains a swear word in a dialogue cut from the final product.
 "Love Survives", the end credits song and overall theme, was dedicated to Anne-Marie's voice actress Judith Barsi, who was shot by her father, József, along with her mother, Maria, before the film's release on July 25, 1988.